-SWOT Analysis

-- Large pharmaceutical market in regional terms, supported by large population. - Wide-ranging public healthcare coverage, including in most rural areas. - Requirement for registration of drugs under their brand names. - Local manufacturing sector output comprising mostly inexpensive, basic medicines resulting in a market that is reliant on imports for hi-tech treatments. - Antiretrovirals are distributed free of charge.

-- Low per capita spending on healthcare and pharmaceuticals results in a focus on basic treatments. - International investors are reluctant to get involved in Iran, especially given the economic sanctions. - Relatively poor intellectual property standards. - Strict government controls on the price of pharmaceuticals. - Strict import regime. - Around half of raw materials used by the local industry are imported. - Over-the-counter (OTC) drugs are disadvantaged by the low prevalence of selfmedication. - Government's strategy for self-sufficiency in regards to pharmaceutical needs.

-- Low taxes on foreign-made drugs that are not manufactured locally. - Expanding public health insurance coverage. - Improved intellectual property and regulatory conditions to attract some investment in local facilities.
+SWOT Analysis Strengths Large pharmaceutical market in regional terms, supported by large population.
+Wide-ranging public healthcare coverage, including in most rural areas.
+Requirement for registration of drugs under their brand names.
+Local manufacturing sector output comprising mostly inexpensive, basic medicines resulting in a market that is reliant on imports for hi-tech treatments.
+Antiretrovirals are distributed free of charge.
+Weaknesses Low per capita spending on healthcare and pharmaceuticals results in a focus on basic treatments.
+International investors are reluctant to get involved in Iran, especially given the economic sanctions.
+Relatively poor intellectual property standards.
+Strict government controls on the price of pharmaceuticals.
+Strict import regime.
+Around half of raw materials used by the local industry are imported.
+Over-the-counter (OTC) drugs are disadvantaged by the low prevalence of self- medication.
+Government's strategy for self-sufficiency in regards to pharmaceutical needs.
+Opportunities Low taxes on foreign-made drugs that are not manufactured locally.
+Expanding public health insurance coverage boosting demand for generic medicines.
+Improved intellectual property and regulatory conditions to attract some investment in local facilities.